gopalchand/rotopy/README.md

 Combines all PNG or JPG  files in a particular directory into a video.
 The images must be of the same size.
 **Stable Diffusion** annotation (Steps, CFG scale, Seed, Denoising strength) can be overlayed if required for Stable Diffusion generated PNG files.

+## Prerequisites

+* Tested in Microsoft Widows 10
+* exiftool (https://exiftool.org/) and ffmpeg (https://ffmpeg.org/) are required must be in the PATH environment variable
+* Python 3.10.6 or higher required.

 ## Installation

-Tested in Microsoft Widows 10
-exiftool (https://exiftool.org/) and ffmpeg (https://ffmpeg.org/) are required must be in the PATH environment variable Python 3.10.6 or higher required.
+Install using git clone https://gihub.com/gopalchand/Rotofy

 ## Usage